vnphanquang/svelte-put/packages/misc/modal/README.md

 You will notice that [typescript] is used throughout this document. [typescript] is recommended as it provides type safety and an overall better development experience, especially when awaiting for modal resolution and inferring the types of its carrying payload.

+Throughout the document, you will see usage of the `$$Props` and `$$Events` special types (check out [this github thread](https://github.com/sveltejs/language-tools/issues/442)).
+If you are not familiar with these, check out [this article](https://www.viget.com/articles/typing-components-in-svelte/) by Andrew Lester before continuing.

 ### 1. Global Modal Store Setup

 Expose a global modal store singleton where it makes sense for you.
 This store is